-The ongoing COVID-19 pandemic aside, Peter Luna opened his Crunchy Red Tacos at an opportune moment.
-Region-specific Mexican food has only recently gained popular ground in New York, at least compared to Mexico-adjacent California.
-Birria, a stewy culinary staple of the central-west Mexican state of Jalisco, hasn’t been difficult to find in New York for a long time.
-But according to Luna, good birria is a recent development.
+The ongoing COVID-19 pandemic notwithstanding, Peter Luna opened Peter’s Crunchy Red Tacos at an opportune moment.
+Region-specific Mexican food, already a given in, say, California, is starting to gain a good head of steam in New York.
+Birria, a stewy culinary staple of the central-west Mexican state of Jalisco, hasn’t been exactly difficult to find in New York for a long time; but according to Luna, good birria is a recent development.

-The young restaurateur, whose vividly designed truck sits on Wyckoff Avenue a block from the Jefferson L Stop, isn’t shy in admitting why that is: Birrialandia.
+The young restaurateur, whose vividly designed truck sits on Wyckoff Avenue less than a block from the Jefferson L Stop, isn’t shy in admitting why that is: Birrialandia.

 Responsible in large part for New York’s current obsession with birria, Birrialandia is an absurdly popular food truck permanently ensconced on the corner of 78th and Roosevelt Avenue in Jackson Heights, Queens.
 It’s been written about glowingly by Pete Wells of the New York Times, among other professional gourmands who normally pen odes to, or screeds against, Manhattan’s crystal palaces of fine-dining.

-“I love Brooklyn,” said Luna, speaking by phone from the truck.
-“I love Bushwick; the people here are really down to earth.
-The police are cool, the MTA.
+“I love Brooklyn,” said Luna, speaking by phone from his truck.
+“I love Bushwick.
+The people here are really down to earth; the police are cool, the MTA.
 We get a lot of people from the hospital [Wyckoff Medical Center].”

 Luna’s heritage points neither to Tijuana nor Jalisco, however.
-His parents are from Puebla, a state north of Oaxaca.
-They raised Luna and his two brothers in their collection of Queens restaurants, Los Tres Potrillos (three locations) and El Gallo Negro (two).
+His parents, like countless other Mexicans living in New York, are from Puebla.
+They raised Luna and his two brothers, more or less, in two Queens restaurants they own: Los Tres Potrillos (three locations) and El Gallo Negro (two).
 Birria at these restaurants was, by Luna’s own admission, an afterthought.

 “80% of the time, the birria [in New York] is not very good,” Luna said, customer chatter and Wyckoff street traffic audible in the background.
 “They don’t have the right ingredients and the right recipes.
 And, hey, the birria at our own restaurants was horrible, too!
-But then I tried birria in California; about 80% of the birria food trucks there are good.
-It’s a traditional thing for them; it was so good, I got curious.”
+But then I tried birria in California; almost all of the birria food trucks there are good.
+It’s a traditional thing for them.
+It was so good, I got curious.”

-Following what sounds like Luna’s quasi-religious experience, a quest for a suitable vehicle and reliable birria recipe was undertaken, involving a 2,700 mile drive from Puebla (where he and his father purchased a very used truck) to New York, with a quick stopover in Tijuana for a friend’s birria recipe.
-The result, a highly respectable iteration of an age-old classic by a neophyte, has benefited not only Bushwick, but the Luna family’s other restaurants; the reportedly lackluster birria of yesterday has been replaced at Los Potrillos by a satisfying witch’s brew made according to the exact same specifications and ingredients as the Queens restaurants’ food truck satellite in Brooklyn.
+Following what sounds like Luna’s quasi-religious experience, a quest for a suitable vehicle and reliable birria recipe was undertaken, involving a 2,700 mile drive from Puebla (where he and his father purchased a used food truck) to New York, with a quick stopover in Tijuana for a family friend’s recipe.
+The result, a highly respectable iteration of an age-old classic, has benefited not only Bushwick, but the Luna family’s other restaurants; the reportedly lackluster birria of yesteryear has been replaced at Los Potrillos by a satisfying witch’s brew made according to the exact same specifications and ingredients as the Queens restaurants’ food truck satellite in Brooklyn.